The CRE Methodology™: a proven process for growing online businesses using conversion rate optimization

 The CRE Methodology™ is significantly different from what most people are doing.
 We’ve mentioned it in conference talks, but this is the first time we’ve published an overview of it.
 It doesn’t involve shoot-from-the-hip guesswork, and it doesn’t have the excitement and appeal of magic buttons.
 In fact, in many respects it looks a lot like hard work.
 It requires intelligence, experience, craft, and expertise in a wide range of disciplines.
 But experience has shown that it works, time and time again.
 It’s what we do every day for our clients.

-And we are proud that some of the web’s most sophisticated companies have adopted it; we’ve spent the past few years working with clients like Apple, Amazon, Facebook, Google, Lloyds Banking Group, GQ, and Sony—plus some outstanding, forward-looking small businesses.
+And we are proud that some of the web’s most sophisticated companies have adopted it; we’ve spent the past few years working with clients like Amazon, Apple, Google, Facebook, and Dropbox—plus some outstanding, forward-looking small businesses.
 Improvements of over 100% are commonplace.

 In summary, it works.